Kaleidophon/tenacious-toucan/README.md

     python3 train.py --config configs/gpu_train_mcdropout.json --step_type learned

 Supplying more command line argument overrides parameters specified in the config file, in this case we are changing the recoding step size from being a fixed value to an additional parameter that is being learned during the training.
+In case you are training on CPU (not recommend), do not forget to supply `--device cpu`.

 `eval.py` is used for simple evaluation of trained models.
 With `ablation.py`, the ablation study in chapter 5.3.5 can be performed, where the effect of removing the recoder from a recoding model or adding the mechanism to a baseline model is assessed.